Five types of men who are into dating a woman in a wheelchair

 This is a story about men dating disabled women in wheelchairs (or, to misquote Mr. Sensitivo, it is about "dating a girl with a physical disability" or "dating a woman in a wheelchair" because good men can't see the wheelchair or the disability).

 Note: If you are a guy whom I have formerly talked to and choose to identify with one of the following categories that is on you.
-Neither I nor my entourage has written this article on arseholes dating disabled woman to degrade or hurt you or your ego.
+Neither I nor my entourage has written this article on dating disabled woman by arseholes to degrade or hurt you or your ego.

-Instead of regurgitating my negative experiences of men who are into dating disabled woman, I’m going to do something a little more generic and fun.
-Here is my list of 5 shitty types of dudes who we often encounter in this word dating disabled women.
+Instead of regurgitating my negative experiences of men who are into dating a woman in a wheelchair, or dating a paraplegic woman, or dating a disabled woman in general, I’m going to do something a little more generic and fun.
+Here is my list of 5 shitty types of dudes who we often encounter in this world dating disabled women.

-“Don't get confused though they don't actually want you, they just want to say they've had a disabled woman”
+“Don't get confused though they don't actually want you, they just want to say they are dating disabled women.”

 The only dangerous thing about them is when you start to fantasize about them following through on their claims.
 They never do.
 Back home we refer to this “de boca para afuera“.
 In other words, they’re all talk and no play.
 Your friends will give you shit about talking to this type of guy again and again, but you are just afraid to get hurt by the types that really get to you.